ErraticPattern/obsidian-ideas/2 - Source Material/Masters/heading_1/neuroanatomy and neuroimaging/notes/Thalamus.md

 - Periphery of thalamus

-**[[Reticular nucleus]]** (Thalamic reticular nucleus) is a thin layer of nerve cells sandwiched between the external medullary lamina and the posterior limb of the internal capsule.
+**[[Thalamic reticular nucleus]]** (Thalamic reticular nucleus) is a thin layer of nerve cells sandwiched between the external medullary lamina and the posterior limb of the internal capsule.
 It contains cells that have spontaneous rhythmic oscillatory activity, which generate sleep spindles.

 **[[Medial geniculate body]]** (auditory pathway).